joshcannaudio/FM_Synthesiser/README.md

 # FM_Synthesiser

-This is an application is an FM Synthesiser which I created during my final year of university.
+This is an application is an FM Synthesiser which I created during my final year of university using the JUCE framework.